As of early 2025, I've stopped first-authoring academic papers. It's been over a year now.

 Together these constitute a new way of measuring my work.
 They don't have an archival property, they don't have citation counts, but in feedback speed, signal honesty, and correspondence to actual work content, they are closer to what I'm doing now than a paper would be.

 A note at the end: this is a personal turn, not a prescription for anyone else.
 If you're in the middle of a PhD, submitting your first paper, or your work still feels accurately described by papers — keep going.
-The game may still be the right one for you.
+The path may still be the right one for you.
 I'm just writing this down for people in situations similar to mine, to say that turning isn't shameful, and isn't necessarily an exit.
 It might just be a change of metric.